python/mypy/docs/source/more_types.rst

 We run into a similar issue here.
 This program type checks if we look just at the annotations on the overloads.
-But since ``summarize(...)`` is designed to be biased towards returning an int when it receives an empty list, this program will actually crash during runtime.
+But since ``summarize(...)`` is designed to be biased towards returning a float when it receives an empty list, this program will actually crash during runtime.

 The reason mypy does not flag definitions like ``summarize`` as being potentially